-The elevation changes of the Greenland ice sheet has been monitored in details with the radar altimeter on the ESA ERS-1, ERS-2 and EnviSat satellites (1991-2012), satellites with a relatively limited resolution due to the relatively large footprint on the ice sheet, and since 2010 with the ESA CryoSat-2 mission, where new Doppler and interferometric radar technology resulted in a much smaller footprint, and enhanced measurements over the most sloping parts of the ice sheet, where the largest changes take place (Figure 1).
+The elevation changes of the Greenland ice sheet has been monitored in details with the radar altimeters on the ESA ERS-1, ERS-2 and EnviSat satellites (1991-2012), satellites with a relatively limited resolution due to the relatively large footprint on the ice sheet, and since 2010 with the ESA CryoSat-2 mission, where new Doppler and interferometric radar technology resulted in a much smaller footprint, and enhanced measurements over the most sloping parts of the ice sheet, where the largest changes take place (Fig. 1).

-In parallel with this NASA laser satellites IceSat (2003-9) and IceSat2 (2018-) has provided laser altimetry data over the ice sheet, data which in the present CCI time series have only been used for validation purposes, in part due to the episodic nature of IceSat data collection (2-3 months/year), and the realization that the radar and laser altimetry reflections are not from the same surfaces (radar altimetry measurements tend to reflect first ice horizons or compacted snow layers, while laser altimetry measures the top of snow, and strongly affected by snowfall events); a significant amount of research in the CCI project have been carried to understand these "radar penetration" effects.
-These studies have also been helped by inclusion of the higher-frequency radar from the French-Indian AltiKa mission.
+In parallel with this NASA laser satellites IceSat (2003-9) and IceSat2 (2018-) has provided laser altimetry data over the ice sheet, data which in the present CCI time series have only been used for validation purposes, in part due to the episodic nature of IceSat-1 data collection (2-3 months/year), and the realization that the radar and laser altimetry reflections are not from the same surfaces (radar altimetry measurements tend to reflect first ice horizons or compacted snow layers, while laser altimetry measures the top of snow, and is strongly affected by snowfall events); a significant amount of research in the CCI project have been carried to understand these "radar penetration" effects.
+These studies have also been helped by inclusion of the higher-frequency radar from the French-Indian AltiKa mission, and the direct surface measurement of with IceSat-2 (the IceSat-2 processing is currently ongoing in CCI+).